-In order to quantitatively estimate the influence of sea ice advection on thickness in the southwestern Weddell Sea, we calculate sea ice flux across two sections.
-The zonal section (from 70°W to 25°W, 65°S) captures outflow from the western Weddell Sea (Harms et al., 2001).
-Flux across the meridional section (65°S to 72°S, 25°W) is also diagnosed to form a closure (Figure

-- 365 8, blue and red line).
+In order to quantitatively estimate the influence of sea-ice advection on thickness in the southwestern Weddell Sea, we calculate sea-ice flux across two sections.
+The zonal section (from 70 to 25° W, 65° S) captures outflow from the western Weddell Sea (Harms et al., 2001).
+Flux across the meridional section (65 to 72° S, 25° W) is also diagnosed to form a closure (Fig. 8, blue and red line).
 Here, we use sea-ice area flux instead of the volume flux to exclude the thickness influence.
-All models underestimate the sea-ice area flux across 25°W, especially for GECCO2 and GIOMAS (Figure 10a).
+All models underestimate the sea-ice area flux across 25° W, especially for GECCO2 and GIOMAS (Fig. 10a).
 The ice area flux in GIOMAS is approximately half of that in the NSIDC product (Table 4).
-In the 65°S section, GIOMAS has a smaller northward ice area flux, which favors thick ice staying in the southwestern Weddell Sea.
-With respect to the NSIDC product, GECCO2 and SOSE have relatively small ice inflow in the 25°W section (0.95×103km2/mon and 0.30×103km2/mon) and relatively high - 370 outflow in the 65°S section (3.06×103km2/mon and 3.13×103km2/mon), which favors thin ice in the southwestern Weddell Sea.
-SOSE and NEMO-EnKF have similar ice flux in the 25°W section, but NEMO-EnKF has better ice thickness distribution than SOSE, according to Figure 7.
-NEMO-EnKF has a smaller ice flux in the 65°S section and a better correlation with NSIDC.
-We find that accurate northward ice motion in the western Weddell Sea is related to thick ice accumulation in the southwestern Weddell Sea and sea-ice thickness distribution consistent with observations.
+In the 65° S section, GIOMAS has a smaller northward ice area flux which favors thick ice staying in the southwestern Weddell Sea.
+With respect to the NSIDC product, GECCO2 and SOSE have relatively small ice inflows in the 25° W section (0.95×10^3) and $0.30 \times 10^3 \,\mathrm{km^2 \, month^{-1}})$ and relatively high outflow in the 65° S section $(3.06 \times 10^3 \text{ and } 3.13 \times 10^3 \text{ km}^2 \text{ month}^{-1})$, which favors thin ice in the southwestern Weddell Sea.
+SOSE and NEMO-EnKF have similar ice fluxes in the 25° W section, but NEMO-EnKF has better ice thickness distribution than SOSE, according to Fig. 7.
+NEMO-EnKF has a smaller ice flux in the 65° S section and a better correlation with NSIDC.
+We find that accurate northward ice motion in the western Weddell Sea is related to thick ice accumulation in the southwestern Weddell Sea and that sea-ice thickness distribution is consistent with observations.

-375 4 Discussion and summary
+4 Discussion and summary

-In this paper, we evaluate sea-ice thickness in the Weddell Sea from four reanalyses against observations from satellite altimeters, mooring and visual observations.
+In this paper, we evaluate sea-ice thickness in the Weddell Sea from the four reanalyses against observations from satellite altimeters, mooring and visual observations.
 It should be noted that although this evaluation is based on most of the available observations in the Weddell Sea, there are still uncertainties and limitations in this evaluation.
-For example, due to the temporal coverage of the reanalyses and reference data, the large-scale evaluation against ICESat-1 and Envisat are limited to 2005 to

-- 2008, and mainly focuses on the seasonal evolution and spatial distribution of ice thickness.
+For example, due to the temporal coverage of the reanalyses and reference data, the large-scale evaluation against ICESat-1 and Envisat is limited to 2005 to 2008, and it mainly focuses on the seasonal evolution and spatial distribution of ice thickness.
 The evaluation against ASPeCt is from 1981 to 2005.
-Furthermore, Schwegmann et al. (2016) has showed that Envisat sea-ice thickness underestimates thick ice and overestimates thin ice compared to CryoSat-2.
-In addition, the Envisat sea-ice thickness has different interannual variability compared with the in situ ULS observations.
-Nevertheless, the Envisat thickness has still been used to investigate the seasonal evolution of sea ice in this study.
-These limitations should be further addressed when more ice thickness observations are available in the future. - 565 Observations are available in the future.
+Furthermore, Schwegmann et al. (2016) have shown that Envisat sea-ice thickness underestimates thick ice and overestimates thin ice compared to CryoSat-2.
+In addition, the Envisat sea-